The DNC starts Monday. Here’s what you need to know

 The Democratic National Convention will kick off Monday in Chicago, one month after Republicans held their convention in Milwaukee.
 Democratic organizers have had to rework programming entirely for the DNC after President Biden dropped out of the race in late July and endorsed Vice President Harris to replace him on the ticket.

-But leaders within the DNC say they are harnessing that energy the Harris and her running mate, Minnesota Gov. Tim Walz, have brought into the race, and that they hope to keep the momentum going at this week’s convention and beyond.
+But leaders within the DNC say they are harnessing the energy that Harris and her running mate, Minnesota Gov. Tim Walz, have brought into the race, and that they hope to keep the momentum going at this week’s convention and beyond.

 Here’s what you need to know.